Last update June 2021

 Port House closed

 The Port House in Ghent (Graslei) is also closed to visitors and the planned guided tours have been cancelled.
-The exhibition is now also closed to the public until December 31.
+The exhibition is now also closed until further notice.

 Ferries: amended services

 The timetables and services of the ferries in the port zone have been amended.
 Check the websites for the most recent timetables and services.

 Western Scheldt Ferry website